 Website builders typically use themes and plugins from various vendors.
 Each of these are installed separately and some are linked to different accounts.
-If you have access to them, it makes it easier to transfer the site if you need to.
+If you have access to each one, it makes it easier to transfer the site if you need to.

 If your business email ends with your domain (“@example.com”), be sure that you never lose that domain.
 Equally important, you should be receiving updates on when it is up for renewal.
 Once that domain goes down, so does your email.

 Most websites have a linked Google Analytics profile that tracks and reports on website traffic.
 It’s important to have access so you can review the history of how your website performed before and after major changes.

 A Google My Business profile allows users to find your location, business hours, read reviews and see your latest news.
 This is what shows up when users search for your business on Google.
 If you have an existing profile, it’s important to have access otherwise you won’t be able to update your profile.